The Actor's Headhsot - A Necessary Investment for Your Success

 How many looks do I need, one, two, three, four?

-HOWEVER, because many actors will audition for dramatic and commercial roles, the general guideline would be a max of two.
+Either way, because many actors will audition for dramatic and commercial roles, the general guideline would be a max of two....so you shouldn't be wearing the same thing in both headshots.
 Most actors feel having two and using the "audition appropriate" headshot will improve their odds of getting the role.
 One headshot that is warm and friendly with a pleasant smile for commercial work and perhaps another, more intense or serious character headshot for dramatic work.
 If having reproductions of two different headshots works for your budget, go for it.
 If not, one "standout" headshot is all you need and it should be one with a pleasant smile.....like the commercial headshot.
 It will work well for any audition.
 Don't like to smile?
 Don't do commercial work?
 Go with your general character type.
 Just keep it real.

 Some actors will post too many images online thinking it will make them look more versatile........doing this can possibly work against them; upload too many looks and you may "dilute" your true character type.
 You may end up looking like an actor who is "acting".
 So.........., have a solid, dynamic, vibrant headshot in hand and let casting decide what they want to do with your look.
 That is their job.
 It's your job to give them what they want when you audition!.